grandeurdev/arduino-sdk/README.md

 Grandeur is the API that exposes Grandeur to the outside world.
 Our SDKs utilize this API and map each functionality to a function.
 We have tried our best to make the integration of our SDKs into your codebase simple.
 For example, while developing your web app, you simply need to drop in the link of JS SDK CDN in your codebase and you are done.
 We have developed our SDKs for each platform in coherence with each other so you could work and collaborate everywhere seamlessly.

 This is how they work: In every SDK, there is a global object aka. `grandeur`.
 You can initialize your configurations (API Key and a couple of more stuff in case of hardware SDK) by calling `grandeur.init()`.
 This returns you a reference to your whole project (in case of your app) or just to your device (in case of hardware because hardware scope is limited to the device itself).
-In **JS SDK**, you can interact with the authentication API, the device API, the file storage and the datastore API.
+In **JS SDK**, you can interact with the authentication API and the devices API.
 In the case of **Arduino SDK** your scope is limited to just the device's namespace.
 Check out the [Authentication and Access][Authentication and Access] section to get more insight into how scope varies across the different platforms (app and hardware).

 ### User and Administrator